-In Fig.~\ref{fig:fig2} in the main text we show the base temperature gate dependence of the reflection coefficient $|S_{11}|^2$.
-We show here that $|S_{11}|^2$ retains the same magnitude of gate dependence over a large temperature range.
-Fig.~\ref{fig:s11at500} shows essentially unchanged gate dependence of the main dip centered around $-8.4~\mathrm{V}$ in $|S_{11}|^2$ over the range of base to approximately $500~\mathrm{mK}$.
+In \reffig{fig:fig2} in the main text we show the $|S_{11}|^2$ gate dependence at base temperature.
+Here, we show that $|S_{11}|^2$ retains the same gate dependence over a large temperature range. \reffig{fig:s11at500} shows essentially unchanged gate dependence of the main dip centered around $-8.4~\mathrm{V}$ in $|S_{11}|^2$ over the range of base to approximately $500~\mathrm{mK}$.
 At higher temperatures the structure of the gate dependence begins to change significantly.
 The dip around $-8.1~\mathrm{V}$ at base temperature begins to disappear before $500~\mathrm{mK}$.
-Only minor changes in the structure of $|S_{11}|^2$ are observed before the temperature at the onset of resistance saturation (approximately $150~\mathrm{mK}$).
+Only minor changes in $|S_{11}|^2$ are observed before the temperature at the onset of resistance saturation (approximately $150~\mathrm{mK}$).